Otto Steinhäusl

-Otto Steinhäusl (10 March 1879 – 20 June 1940) was an Austrian-born SS-Oberführer, Polizeipräsident (Police President) of Vienna, and President of Interpol (1938–1940).
+Otto Steinhäusl (10 March 1879 – 20 June 1940) was an Austrian-born SS-Oberführer, Polizeipräsident (police president) of Vienna, and President of the International Criminal Police Commission (ICPC) (1938–1940).

 Early career

+In 1902/03 he served in the 17th Infantry Regiment as a one-year volunteer.
+He received his doctorate in law in 1905.
+In 1906/07 he completed his judicial year, after which he was a conceptual trainee at the Vienna Police Department.
+In 1911 he was transferred to Moravian-Ostrava and built up the security service there.
+For his contribution to the unmasking of Colonel Redl, he received the Golden Cross of Merit.
+He returned to Vienna in 1913 and was promoted to police commissioner in 1915.
+During the First World War, he worked in the Records Office of the Austro-Hungarian Counterintelligence Service.
+In 1919 he was promoted to police superintendent and in 1921 to police councilor.

 Steinhäusl served as Vienna's head of police and Polizeipräsident starting in the early 1930s.
 It is also believed to be the time which he joined the underground Austrian SS.
 Otto Strasser alleged that Steinhäusl was a secret Gestapo agent, and that in July 1933 there was an operation orchestrated by Steinhäusl to either kidnap Strasser, and smuggle him across the German frontier, or imprison him.
 However, the attempt met with failure.

-In the aftermath of the assassination of Austrian Chancellor Engelbert Dollfuss on 25 July 1934, Steinhäusl was found to be one of the conspirators.
-He was sentenced to a long term of imprisonment.
+In the aftermath of the assassination of Austrian Chancellor Engelbert Dollfuss on 25 July 1934, Steinhäusl was found to be one of the conspirators and arrested.
+In December 1935, he was sentenced to 7 years in prison by a military court for high treason.
+Steinhäusl was released from prison in July 1936, due to the Juliabkommen.